Metropolis of Lithuania: Temporary metropolis

-On 2 December 1375, at the Holy Council in Constantinople, Philotheus, who had been restored to the patriarchy, ordained Cyprian as "Metropolitan of Kiev, Russia and Lithuania", but with the condition that after the death of the elderly Metropolitan Alexius, he would become the metropolitan of Kiev and all Rus' and unite the entire metropolis under his authority.
+On 2 December 1375, at the Holy Council in Constantinople, Philotheus, who had been restored to the patriarchy, ordained Cyprian as "Metropolitan of Kiev, Rus' and Lithuania", but with the condition that after the death of the elderly Metropolitan Alexius, he would become the metropolitan of Kiev and all Rus' and unite the entire metropolis under his authority.

 On 12 February 1376, Alexius died; by the terms of the agreement with the patriarch, Cyprian was entitled to rule the religious affairs of all Rus'.
 On 6 June 1376, Cyprian arrived at his residence in Kiev.
 He attempted, but failed, to get recognition of his rights in the whole metropolitan diocese from the Grand Duke of Moscow Dmitri Donskoi, Novgorod, and Pskov.
 However, in the same year, there was a palace mutiny in Constantinople in which power was usurped by Andronikos IV.
 The new emperor deposed Patriarch Philotheus and installed Macarius in his stead.
 Macarius assured Dmitriy of Moscow in writing that he denied Cyprian's claims to the Church of Great Rus.
 He also offered to send the Grand Duke's nominee — Mitya — to Constantinople for his consecration as metropolitan.
 Mitya, however, died (1379) within sight of Constantinople.
 Mitya was accompanied by Pimen.
 The succeeding Patriarch — Nilus — may have been tricked by Pimen using forged letters into consecrating Pimen in Mitya's place in June 1380.

 As a result, Cyprian's rights to the united metropolis was disputed by Pimen (1380–1382).
 Dmitry, upon hearing the news of Pimen's consecration, angrily swore not to accept Pimen upon his return.
 Thus Pimen's metropolitanate was contested from the start, and he accomplished little as a result.
 Cyprian's rights were also disputed by Dionysius (1384–1385).
-Dionysius died in detention in Kiev on 15 October 15 1385.
+Dionysius died in detention in Kiev on 15 October 15, 1385.
 After this, Cyprian enjoyed undisputed leadership of the Church throughout the Rus' and Lithuanian lands.
 He died in 1406.